numsg/vue-css-ts/README.md

 }
 ```

-### How to modify third-party control styles scoped
+### How to modify third-party component styles scoped

 1. import
 ```ts